abudhaka/Elk-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the following files to /etc/ansible directory.
+- Copy the following files to the /etc/ansible directory.
   - [filebeat-playbook.yml](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/filebeat-playbook.yml)
   - [filebeat-config.yml](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/filebeat-config.yml)
   - [metricbeat-playbook.yml](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/metricbeat-playbook.yml)
   - [metricbeat-config.yml](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/metricbeat-config.yml)

-- Update the configuration files to include the private IP address of the Elk Server in the `output.elasticsearch` and `setup.kibana` sections of the [filebeat-playbook.yml](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/filebeat-playbook.yml) and [metricbeat-playbook.yml](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/metricbeat-playbook.yml) files.
+- Update the default ansible hosts file to include 10.1.0.4 IP address.
+This hosts file specifies to the ansible playbook to install and configure ELK Server on 10.1.0.4 IP address and install Filebeat and Metricbeat on the two web servers.

 - Run the playbook, and navigate to the Filebeat or Metricbeat installation page on the ELK server GUI on Kibana website (http://[ELK public IP address]:5601/app/kibana) to check that the installation worked as expected.

-- The ansible playbook files can also be copied from the following webpages of the ELK server GUI.
-  - The filebeat-playbook.yml can be copied from the Filebeat installation page on the ELK server GUI.
-From the homepage of ELK server GUI website, click `Add Log data` and click `System Logs`.
-The Getting Started document is under the DEB tab.
-  - The metricbeat-playbook.yml is copied from the Metricbeat installation page on the ELK server GUI under From the homepage of ELK server GUI website, click `Add Metric Data` and click `Docker Metrics`.
-The Getting Started document is under the DEB tab.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

-- In this deployment, the ELK server GUI (http://104.211.28.24:5601/app/kibana) webpage is navigated to in order to check that the ELK server is running.
-104.211.28.24 is the public IP address of ELK Server.
+In this implementation, 104.211.28.24 is the public IP address of ELK Server.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+The specific commands the user will need to run to download the playbook, update the files, etc.
+- sudo docker container list --all
+- sudo docker start <name of the docker container>
+- sudo docker attach <name of the docker container>
+- cd /etc/ansible
+- ansible-playbook elk.yml
+- ansible-playbook filebeat-playbook.yml
+- ansible-playbook metricbeat-playbook.yml